NoriSte/ui-testing-best-practices/sections/testing-strategy/avoid-perfectionism.md

 - tests are little programs after all.
 Perfectionism could drive you to write **extremely complex tests** before knowing how to manage the different testing contexts.

-  Tests complexity is a big enemy because debugging a failing test is much harder than debugging a failing application.
-And complex tests makes you lose the advantage of testing practices themselves, make you lose a lot of time, and inevitably make you exclude them sooner or later. **If it happens to you don't give up**, it's the same for a lot of testing beginners (it was the same for me, that why I started writing this repo 😊) and do not be afraid of asking your colleagues or publicly to other developers.
+  Tests complexity is a big enemy because debugging a failing test is harder than debugging a failing application.
+And complex tests make you lose the advantage of testing practices themselves, make you lose a lot of time, and inevitably make you exclude them sooner or later. **If it happens to you don't give up**, it's the same for a lot of testing beginners (it was the same for me, that's why I started writing this repo 😊) and do not be afraid of asking your colleagues or publicly to other developers.

 - false negatives: perfectionism-driven tests lead to a lot of false negatives.
 A false negative is a situation where your application works as expected but the test fails.